-Godfrey joined our Board of Trustees in May 2011 and currently chairs our Audit and Risk Committee.
+Godfrey joined our Board of Trustees in May 2011.

 Godfrey is an experienced chartered accountant and currently acts as financial director of Legend Club Management Systems (UK) Limited.
 Prior to Godfrey’s semi-retirement he owned his own accountancy practice in Hessle.
 He is a fellow of both the Institute of Chartered Accountants in England and Wales and the Chartered Institute of Logistics and Transport.

 Godfrey has 28 years’ experience of senior positions within the UK bus and coach industry.
 He was a co-owner of East Yorkshire Motor Services Limited and the sole owner of National Holidays Limited.
 He was also a former founder shareholder and director of Prism Rail Plc.